 Dave Manville, Trail Construction

-Dave has been involved with SW Trails since 2008 working mostly on trail construction, maintenance and advocacy in both our SW Parks and on PBOT right of way.
-With some former trail experience working with WTA in Washington and the Forest Service he has enjoyed getting involved in PDX trail culture.
-Dave lives in the Ashcreek Neighborhood where, including Crestwood, there are over 20 neighborhood trails, and 3 Natural Area parks that connect into an excellent walking environment.
-Retired from the Telecom Industry as a Developer, Dave enjoys the change of pace working in the dirt with an occasional return to administrative and organizational duties.
+Dave has been involved with SW Trails since 2008, working mostly on trail construction, maintenance and advocacy in both our SW Parks and on PBOT rights-of-way.
+Dave has some former trail experience working with WTA in Washington and the Forest Service.
+He has enjoyed getting involved in PDX trail culture.
+Dave lives in the Ashcreek Neighborhood where, including Crestwood, there are over 20 neighborhood trails and 3 Natural Area parks that connect into an excellent walking environment.
+Retired from the Telecom Industry as a Developer, Dave enjoys the change of pace of working in the dirt, with an occasional return to administrative and organizational duties.

 Glen Bridger, Strategy & Audit

 Glenn has enjoyed living in Portland since 1991.
-His professional career spanned 50 years in the obscure field of acquiring right-of-ways for highway projects.
-In addition to his work with SWTrails PDX, he has been active with the Hillsdale Neighborhood Association, Southwest Neighborhoods, Inc. (SWNI), and the Hillsdale Farmers Market, in addition to SWTrails PDX.
+His professional career spanned 50 years in the obscure field of acquiring rights-of-way for highway projects.
+In addition to his work with SWTrails PDX, he has been active in the Hillsdale Neighborhood Association, Southwest Neighborhoods, Inc. (SWNI), and the Hillsdale Farmers Market, in addition to SWTrails PDX.

 Barbara Stedman, Social Media

-Barbara S. moved to Portland from Germany in 2002 and is living in Hillsdale with her husband and two daughters.
-She likes exploring the neighborhoods of SW Portland on foot and commutes by bike to work downtown.
-She takes care of the Facebook and Twitter accounts for SWTrails.
+Barbara moved to Portland from Germany in 2002 and is living in Hillsdale with her husband and two daughters.
+She likes exploring the neighborhoods of SW Portland on foot and commutes to work downtown by bike`.
+She takes care of the Facebook and Twitter accounts for SWTrails PDX.

 Brian Brady, GIS/Mapping

 Brian is a native Portlander and an avid walker/trail runner.
 He has completed 15+ marathons on four continents, and is always looking to explore more.
 Becoming involved with SWTrails has allowed him to discover the best trails in Portland while helping to maintain and establish new routes.
 As a newly minted stay-at-home father, Brian hopes to stay current with ever-changing GIS technology.
 He is currently working on improving webmaps for urban hiking routes in SW Portland.
 Brian is a certified Arborist and holds a BS in Forestry from Oregon State University.
 Map or website inquiries can be directed to: email@example.com.

 We’re always looking for willing volunteers to help out.
 Click here for information on volunteering.